r-grandorder/tri-hermes/en/pages/atlantis.md

 It's not just enemy ships!
 I'm picking up a Servant out there on the water too!

 **Nemo Marine:**
-The one we really, really, really didn't want to run into! ! !
+The one we really, really, really didn't want to run into!!!

 **Caenis:**
 Heh.
 'Bout time you Chaldea cretins got here.